UUnique Traditions and Holidays

 Celebrate the seasons change!
 A Nature-centered night of pagan Litha traditions with Singing, S’Mores and a Sunset Labyrinth Walk lit by candlelight luminaria.
 Bring Your Own Beach Chair or Blanket.

-Litha celebrated on the UUFBR Labyrinth with bonfire and Midsummer Solstice Celebration flyer
+Litha 2023 celebrated on the UUFBR Labyrinth with bonfire

 Water Communion is a water ceremony held once a year, at the beginning of the new church year (September).